marketamachova/PhysioTrails/README.md

 PhysioTrails is an application for virtual reality serving as an auxiliary tool for balance training.
 The   system consists of two applications, a VR application mediating a travelling experience for Oculus Quest and an Android mobile application for controlling the VR experience.

-**Relevant** **Branches**

-- *vr-app*: Unity project set for building the VR application
-- *mobile-app*: Unity project set for building the mobile application

-**Content**

-- source project of the thesis in Unity 3D
-- ApplicationExports folder:

-    — PhysioTrails-vr.apk - installation package of the VR application

-    — PhysioTrails-mobile.apk - installation package of the mobile application

 ---

 ## Installation Manual